srujalogale1319/Churn-Prediction-Business-Recommendations/README.md

 📄 Dataset Overview
 The dataset contains 150 customers with the following features:

-CustomerID
+1.CustomerID

-Gender
+2.Gender

-Age
+3.Age

-TenureMonths
+4.TenureMonths

-MonthlyCharges
+5.MonthlyCharges

-TotalCharges
+6.TotalCharges

-ContractType
+7.ContractType

-SupportTickets
+8.SupportTickets

-PaymentMethod
+9.PaymentMethod

-IsActive (Target: 1 = Active, 0 = Churned)
+10.IsActive (Target: 1 = Active, 0 = Churned)

-The goal is to analyze patterns and build a model to identify customers likely to churn.
+**The goal is to analyze patterns and build a model to identify customers likely to churn.**

 📊 Exploratory Data Analysis (EDA)
 The notebook includes the following visualizations: